andryuha77/Emerging-Technologies-Project/README.md

 ```
 easy_install boto3
 ```
-More required software names can be found in the requirements file, but most of it included [requirements](https://github.com/andryuha77/Emerging-Technologies-Project/blob/master/requirements.txt) in [Anaconda](https://www.anaconda.com/download/).
+More required software names can be found in the  [requirements](https://github.com/andryuha77/Emerging-Technologies-Project/blob/master/requirements.txt) file, but most of it included in [Anaconda](https://www.anaconda.com/download/).

 #### Installing TensorFlow on Windows